Kitchen Faucet Replacement Handyman in San Tan Valley, AZ

 What Does Kitchen Faucet Replacement Actually Involve?

 It sounds simple: unscrew the old one, screw in the new one.
 Reality is messier.
-Most kitchen faucets sit on a deck that's been there for 10, 15, maybe 20 years.
-The mounting nuts are corroded.
-The caulk around the base is cracked.
-The supply lines — those copper or braided steel tubes running underneath — are sometimes too short for the new fixture, sometimes kinked, sometimes both.
+Generally, most kitchen faucets sit on a deck that's been there for 10, 15, maybe 20 years.
+The are corroded.
+The the base is cracked.
+The — those copper or braided steel tubes running underneath — are sometimes too short for the new fixture, sometimes kinked, sometimes both.

 A proper replacement means shutting off the water at the main valve (or the dedicated shut-offs under the sink if they actually work, which they don't always).
 Then you disconnect the supply lines, unbolt the old faucet, clean the deck thoroughly, check whether the new faucet's footprint matches the old one, install the new faucet with proper sealant, reconnect supply lines with new ferrules if needed, and test for leaks at three different points: where the lines meet the faucet, where they meet the shut-off valves, and underneath the faucet body itself.

 Temperature swings matter too.
 In Phoenix's East Valley, kitchen temperatures can swing 40 degrees between winter and summer.
 Cheap plastic washers in shut-off valves crack.
 PEX lines that aren't properly supported develop kinks.
-These are the things that cause problems six months after installation if you don't do it right the first time.
+In particular, these are the things that cause problems six months after installation if you don't do it right the first time.

 Why San Tan Valley Homeowners Should Care About This Now